Markz88/BERT-based-Sentiment-Analysis/README.md

 ```

 ### Install Dependencies
-Create a virtual environment (optional but recommended) and install dependencies:
+Create a virtual environment using **Python 3.11.4** (optional, but recommended), and install the dependencies:
 ```bash
 pip install -r requirements.txt
 ```